Related ToolsConfluenceNotionGuruSliteBloomfireDocument360

 Q: Do these tools work with remote teams?

 All six are cloud-based and built for remote work.
-Guru and Slite particularly excel at asynchronous knowledge sharing.
-Real-time collaboration in Notion and Confluence works well for synchronous teamwork.
+Guru and Slite excel at asynchronous knowledge sharing, while real-time collaboration in Notion and Confluence suits synchronous teamwork.

 Q: What’s the difference between knowledge management and documentation?

 Documentation is technical reference material (API docs, user manuals).
-Knowledge management is broader - processes, decisions, institutional knowledge, and informal information.
+Knowledge management is broader - processes, decisions, and institutional knowledge.
 Document360 excels at the former, Notion and Slite at the latter.

 Conclusion

+Slite is the best knowledge management tool for most growing teams, balancing ease of use, AI features, and price at $8 per user per month.
+Enterprise teams needing workflow integration should choose Guru, while small teams wanting an all-in-one workspace get more value from Notion.
 The best knowledge management tools transform scattered information into a searchable, verified, and accessible team resource.
-For most growing teams, Slite offers the best balance of ease-of-use, AI features, and price.
-Enterprise teams needing workflow integration should choose Guru, while small teams wanting an all-in-one workspace get more value from Notion.

-The cost of doing nothing is clear: 9.3 hours per week per employee searching for information.
-Even a modest 30% reduction (2.8 hours saved weekly) delivers 5-10x ROI on knowledge management software.
+The cost of doing nothing is clear: 9.3 hours per week per employee lost to search.
+Even a 30% reduction (2.8 hours weekly) delivers 5-10x ROI on knowledge management software.

-Start with a free trial of Notion or the 14-day Slite trial.
-Migrate your 10 most-referenced documents, set up AI search, and measure how much time your team saves in the first two weeks.
-The productivity gains will make the business case obvious.
+Start with a free trial of Notion or the 14-day Slite trial - migrate your 10 most-referenced documents, set up AI search, and measure time saved in the first two weeks.

 Quick recommendations: